24/7 Main Phone

 If the ducts are inefficient, they can locate and seal the gaps, typically for $25 to $35 per vent (per “run” in industry jargon), or replace the ductwork entirely with new, insulated pipe for around $100 per run, according to Guiles.
 Your technician may recommend doing the duct improvements in conjunction with replacement of the mechanicals or may recommend only one or the other job.

-CONSIDER THE BUILDING ENVELOPE ITSELF
+CONSIDER THE BUILDING ENVELOPE ITSELF.

 If your house is poorly insulated, it’s putting a strain on your aging air conditioner.
 Resolving the house’s flaws may mean that your old system will have enough cooling power to continue to do the job for a few more years.
 Or it may enable you to buy a smaller replacement system, lowering your upfront and ongoing energy costs significantly.